-Greater Impacts of summer CP ENSO on the Cross-Equatorial Flows over the Maritime Continent Compared with EP ENSO
+Greater Impacts of Summer Central Pacific ENSO on the Cross-Equatorial Flows over the Maritime Continent Compared with Eastern Pacific ENSO

 -